-Restart your computer after the update is complete, then try running Indivisible again.
+Restart your computer and Indivisible after the update is finished.
 If the crashing issue happens again, try the fix, below.

-If none of the fixes above worked for you, reinstalling Steam is very likely the solution to your issue.
+If none of the fixes above worked for you, reinstalling the game is very likely the solution to your issue.
 To do this, open Steam, go to your game library, right-click the game and uninstall it.

 Hopefully, one of the fixes above helped in resolving your issue.
 If you have any questions or suggestions, feel free to leave a comment below.